From Farmer to Farmer: Building a Bridge Between India and Africa

 TechnoServe’s effort to connect Malawian farmers with agricultural innovators in India offers a unique model for South-South cooperation.

-Rory Davidson is a Volunteer Consultant in Malawi.
+Rory Davidson is part of TechnoServe’s Volunteer Consultant Program (now the TechnoServe Fellows Program) in Malawi.
 Prior to joining TechnoServe he worked for L.E.K.
 Consulting in London and Melbourne, and grew up on a farm in Essex, U.K.

 In September, I left rainy Britain for the bright sunshine of Malawi, joining TechnoServe as a Volunteer Consultant.
 When I arrived, I met José de la Fuente, my new colleague from Spain on this exciting project.
 Together, we would be helping to link Malawian farmers with important innovations from India.